bburdette/hackstarter/README.md

 hackstarter
 ===========

+A sort of membership/dues manager for a hackerspace.
+Not ready for prime time!

-Like kickstarter but for a hackerspace.
+Originally was going to be like kickstarter but for a hackerspace.
 Propose projects, contribute money, time, parts, resources.

-This is nowhere near ready for use!

-As of 2014/11 mainly work is going in to a club dues/donations accounting system, since we need that first.
+May put some of those features in later, particularly the part about funding projects.